marcstober/steacc/README.md

    * Unit test including that all files are uploaded in the correct folder structure
    * Refactor, convert to EJS module
    * progress bar in the browser before redirecting to Google
+* Use `ascii-art` for text and images, and remove `figlet`.
+* Onboarding Experience
+   * ASCII art - add an image?
+   * Rules, etc. - make them look nicer?
+* Add a command to open the "web board"?
+(Might have some set-up function so we don't hard-code this URL into github.)